Healthy people equals healthy business

 - Your work is still going to be there when you get back in five minutes.

 Health checkups apply equally to people and their businesses

 Insure against further sickness by having regular health check-ups.
-Not just for you personally but also your employees and the business.
+Not just for you personally but also for your employees and the business.
 I am told I now have less risk of getting another bout of cancer than someone who hasn’t had any.
 This is simply because I now have regular check-ups.
 I now stick rigidly to good health programs and have the support I want and need.
-Remember healthy people are easier and cheaper to insure.
-Our ‘Business Health Check’ tools actually came into being because of my bout with cancer, http://goo.gl/PY7IvO
+Remember, healthy people, are easier and cheaper to insure.
+Our ‘Business Health Check’ tools actually came into being because of my bout with cancer, http://goo.gl/PY7IvO.

 “The first wealth is health”.
 Ralph Waldo Emerson